Evil Lives Here

 Evil Lives Here is an American documentary television series on Investigation Discovery that debuted on January 17, 2016.
-This 60-minute true crime show spends each episode interviewing a family member of the highlighted murderer.
+This 60-minute true crime show spends each episode interviewing a family member of the highlighted criminal.

 On August 23, 2020, Season 8 kicked off with a 90-minute episode called "I Killed Dirty John", on which Debra and Terra Newell recount their experiences with "Dirty" John Meehan.
-The format is featured on the Sequel series, Evil Lives Here: Shadows of Death, in which both investigators and families of victims discuss the impacts murders had on their lives.
+The format is featured on the spinoff series, Evil Lives Here: Shadows of Death, in which both investigators and families of victims discuss the impacts murders had on their lives.
 Unlike its predecessor, the culprit isn't revealed right away in some episodes.

+On October 1, 2023, a spinoff sequel, Evil Lives Here: The Killer Speaks will premiere.
+This series will be about murders told from the perspectives of the killers and at least one surviving family member.

 Premise

 The premise of the show depicts the stories of people who shared a home and a life with a loved one who would become a killer whether it be a parent, sibling, extended family member, or even an offspring.
 Reenactments blended with police footage, family photographs, videos and interviews give the audience a view of the murderer as told through the eyes of someone close to them.

 Most episodes are done solo with only one close person to the suspect who committed heinous acts telling the story, though there are a few with two people featured.
 The producers are sometimes heard in the background asking questions to the person or persons being interviewed.
 Every episode depicts the person looking at pictures of themselves and or the suspect to reminisce on certain moments in their lives whether it be good or bad.